colbydehart/when/docs/stories.md

+#Register
+###As a `Guest`
+###In order to `Manage events on the site`
+###I want to `Make an account or log in`
+##Acceptable Criteria:
+- On the homepage if I am not logged in, the about will be shown with a 'get started' button that leads to registration.
+Register and Login will also be in the corner of the navbar.
+- Clicking on either login or register, the user will be taken to a form requiring email and password.
+If the user only enters email, a 'forgot password' button will appear.
+- After successful login, the user will be redirected to their profile page where they can add a calendar
+- After a failed login, the user will be redirected back to the login form with an error alert at the top of the page with a link to register if they do not have an account.

 #Add Calendar
 ###As a `User`
 ###In order to `See when friends are available`
 ###I want to `Create a new event`
 ##Acceptable Criteria:
+- Form at bottom of page to add a new calendar
 - Event must have a name > 3 characters
 - Event must have a length (selection of all day or not.
 Stretch goals would be to set variable hours and multi-day events)